tentaclepurple/tentaclepurple/README.md

 ### 🍵 [Matcha](https://github.com/tentaclepurple/42_matcha/)

-### Social Network App made with Svelte, Flask, MongoDB and Docker with AI powered users that may start a relationship with you...
+#### Social Network App made with Svelte, Flask, MongoDB and Docker featuring AI powered users that may start a relationship with you...
 <br>

 ### 👁️ [Leaffliction](https://github.com/tentaclepurple/42_Leaffliction)